NewForce-at-Mountwest/welcome-to-nashville-the-silly-toucans/README.md

 # Welcome to Nashville: Build an itinerary for a day trip to Music City

-The city of Nashville has contracted you to build a dashboard for new residents.
-Approximately 100 people move to the Nashville Metro area *every day*, so they need a way of getting oriented and finding things to do in their new home.
+The Nashville Convention & Visitors Corp has contracted you to build a dashboard for tourists.
+Approximately 15.2 million people visit Nashville every year.
+NCVC wants an itinerary builder that lets tourists search for things to do during their stay.

 In this app users can search for four different things to do/visit in Nashville:
 * parks -- using the Nashville [Metro Gov API](https://dev.socrata.com/foundry/data.nashville.gov/xbru-cfzi)